9382/python-wikibot/README.md

-# Py-WikiBot
+# Python-WikiBot

-Py-WikiBot is a tool used for running wikipedia bots and their tasks.
+Python-WikiBot is a tool used for running wikipedia bots and their tasks.

 ## Notes and Warnings